SPECIFICATIONS

 Configuration

-Configuring the terminal board for optimal performance and compatibility within the system is facilitated through the strategic use of jumpers.
-These jumpers, placed strategically on the board, offer users the flexibility to customize settings based on specific requirements and operational needs.
-The available jumper choices and their functions are outlined below:
+- Configuring the board for optimal performance and compatibility within the Mark VIe control system is facilitated through strategic jumper configurations.
+These jumpers, strategically placed on the board, provide users with flexibility to customize settings based on specific operational requirements and system needs.
+Below are the available jumper options and their functions:

 The WOC team is always available to help you with your Mark VIe requirements.
 For more information, please contact WOC.